Element84/filmdrop-k8s-helm-charts/charts/swoop-api/README.md

 To test the API endpoints that make use of data in the postgres database, you will need to load data into the postgres state database or use [swoop-db](https://github.com/Element84/swoop-db) to initialize the schema and load test migrations.

-****SKIP if you already ran the initialization in the install phase****

-If you want database sample data to test the API, run the following swoop-db commands on the postgres pods to apply the migrations and load the fixtures:
+If you want database sample data to test the API, run the following swoop-db command on the postgres pods to load test fixtures:
 ```
-kubectl exec -it --namespace=default svc/postgres  -- /bin/sh -c "swoop-db up"
 kubectl exec -it --namespace=default svc/postgres  -- /bin/sh -c "swoop-db load-fixture base_01"
 ```